IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Range Selection

-Following the same approach, we can switch to `range` selection mode:
+Following the same approach, we can switch `Selection` to range mode:

 ```html
 <!-- Range selection mode -->